ironbar/arc25/docs/05_Solution_Summary.md

 state-of-the-art accuracy on ARC by generating Python code and refining the code using feedback from execution.

-My guess is that a frozen model, no matter how big, will not be able to generalize when the generalization jump is large.
+My guess is that a frozen model, no matter how big, will not be able to generalize when the generalization jump is large (at least for a constrained inference budget).
 I hypothesize that search and learn will beat a pure search approach.

-## Content
+## Research Journey

 ### 1. How does test-time training compare against o3?